prisma/prisma/TESTING.md

 ### Publishing an integration version of all the packages

 If a branch name starts with `integration/` like `integration/fix-all-the-things` the [Buildkite `[Release] Prisma TypeScript`](https://buildkite.com/prisma/release-prisma-typescript) pipeline will be triggered.
-If tests pass a new version of the packages will be published like `3.12.0-fix-all-the-things.1` (where `3.12.0-` is the current dev version prefix, and `.1` the first version published from this integration branch)
+If tests pass, a new version of the packages will be published to npm with a version like `3.12.0-integration-fix-all-the-things.1` (where `3.12.0-` is the current dev version prefix, `integration-` is statically added, `fix-all-the-things` is from the branch name and `.1` indicates the first version published from this integration branch)

 To make a PR which will release an integration version, the name of the branch of the PR would need to start with `integration/`.
 The `Buildkite [Release] Prisma TypeScript` will show its status in the PR checks and might take up to 30min to finish.